 On the 25th of April at 8 pm, together with two men from Morocco, aged 27 and 30 years old, the respondents crossed the border near the Turkish town of Üyüklütatar.
-When the group arrived in the Greek territory, the respondent saw that a drone with red lights was circling above them.
-The drone followed the group for around 30-minutes.
-Five minutes later, around 8.30 pm, the group was apprehended near the Greek town of Sakkos.
+When the group arrived in Greek territory, the respondent saw that a drone with red lights was circling above them.
+The drone spotted by the respondent reportedly followed the group for around 30-minutes.
+The respondent stated that five minutes later, around 8.30 pm, the group was apprehended near the Greek town of Sakkos.

 The respondent described that they were trying to hide in a dry river bed in-between farmlands.
 He recalls:

 “Suddenly, I saw a big flashlight coming from the south and the flashlight was pointing exactly where we were hiding.
 I started seeing men coming toward us.
 We didn’t try to move or make any sound but they were getting closer and closer.
 Then, men started screaming and telling us to come out.”

 The respondent saw seven men all wearing balaclavas.
 Three of the men, as described by the respondent, wore black uniforms with no logos or insignia and four men wore civilian clothes.
 The respondent described how the men started screaming “out out” and the men in black uniforms pointed hand guns at them.
 The respondent then stated that they [POM] came out of hiding and the men started kicking and beating them immediately.
 Reportedly, the men in civilian clothes were hitting the POM with plastic batons which continued for about ten minutes.